 Bacardi Dragon Berry Rum, Blue Curaçao, Simple Orange with Pineapple, Kiwi

 Gold Squadron Lager – Blue Point Brewing Co.
-(Available in Disney World Only)
+(Disney World Only)

 16 oz draft – Golden Lager with Lavender and Plum flavors